feature-image

 Brian Ortega’s message ahead of the fight against Aljamain Sterling

-Meanwhile, Dana White was forced to make a change to the co-main event at UFC Shanghai.
+As a result, Dana White was forced to make a change to the co-main event at UFC Shanghai.
 Since Brian Ortega was struggling to get down to the featherweight limit, both fighters weighed in at 153 lbs, almost reaching the lightweight limit.
 As such, Ortega and Aljamain Sterling will now be competing in a catchweight fight, which isn’t something that Dana White likes.

 ADVERTISEMENT

 Nevertheless, the reports of Brian Ortega’s weight-cutting struggle made rounds on social media.
 Fans were concerned, and even after reports surfaced that the fight would happen this Saturday, some fans urged ‘T-City’ to pull out and skip this one.
-Ortega may have come across those reactions on social media, as he expressed his gratitude, saying “Love you guys” in his Instagram stories.
+Ortega may have come across those reactions on social media, as he expressed his gratitude, stating, “Love you guys” in his Instagram stories.

 View this post on Instagram